-Material tax considerations For a discussion of other material federal income tax considerations that may be relevant to

-"Material Tax Consequences" in the accompanying base prospectus.
+Material tax considerations For a discussion of other material federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Consequences" in the accompanying base prospectus.

-New York Stock Exchange symbol "NS"
+New York Stock Exchange symbol "NS."

-Risk factors You should read the risk factors beginning on page S-8 of this prospectus supplement, and found in the documents incorporated by reference herein, as well as the other cautionary statements throughout this prospectus supplement, to ensure you understand the risks associated with an investment in our common units.
+You should read the risk factors beginning on page S-10 of this prospectus supplement, Risk factors and found in the documents incorporated by reference herein, as well as the other cautionary statements throughout this prospectus supplement, to ensure you